rafaelpierre/openai-agents-redis-example/README.md

 ## Visualizing Session Data

 The `docker-compose.yml` file includes services for the OpenAI agents application and a Redis container for storing session data.

-RedisInsight, a free tool from Redis, can be used to connect to the Redis container and visualize session data.
-To use RedisInsight, launch the application and connect to the Redis instance using the container's host and port (typically `localhost:6379` if mapped).
+[RedisInsight](https://redis.io/insight/), a free tool from [Redis](https://redis.io), can be used to connect to the Redis container and visualize session data.
+To use RedisInsight, launch the application and connect to the RedisInsight instance using the container's host and port (typically `localhost:5540` if mapped).

 This allows you to inspect keys, view stored session information, and monitor interactions in real time.